Adopt from South Korea: What the 2025 Hague Transition Changes

 What the Hague Transition Means in Practice

-Before October 1, 2025, Korean adoptions proceeded under South Korea's domestic Special Adoption Act using foster care placements through licensed Korean agencies (Holt Korea, Korea Social Service, Eastern Social Welfare Society, and Social Welfare Society).
+Before October 1, 2025, Korean adoptions proceeded under South Korea's domestic Special Adoption Act and the non-Hague Orphan Process.
 U.S. families filed an I-600A for pre-approval, then an I-600 once a child was identified.
+Verify any historical provider or care-setting details against the current Department of State country guidance.

 - Families must now use a U.S. Hague-accredited ASP as their primary provider, not just a Korean agency directly

-The transition was expected to slow processing times in the short term as Korean agencies and U.S. providers adapt to the new bilateral requirements.
+The transition may affect processing as Korean authorities and U.S. providers adapt to the bilateral requirements; confirm current timing before paying fees.

 Who Can Adopt from South Korea